teosibileau/flickr_tools/README.md

 photoset.save()
 ```

 With this two instances the script will search for photos that belongs to the user and have all those tags.
-It will then create the photoset, if it does not exits in flickr, and assing them to the photoset via a async celery task.
+It will then create the photoset, if it does not exits in flickr, and assing the photos to the photoset via a async celery task.

+Just so you know, you could go nuts with it.
+Create several access instances and photosets.
+The bottleneck is at adding the photos one by one to  the flickr set and that's where celery pays.
+The script itself should run in a couple of seconds.

 ## Run the script

-Start your broker, mine is redis so:
+Start your message broker, mine is redis so:

 ```bash
 redis-server
 ```

-Start your celery instance within django:
+Start your celery instance with django:

 ```bash
 python manage.py celeryd --loglevel=info
 ```

-Run the management command
+Run the management command (aka script)

 ```bash
 python manage.py scanfortags